Careers for Certified Wilderness EMTs

 A certificate from CMC's Wilderness Emergency Medical Technician program makes the great outdoors your workplace

-Organizations such as government and private land managers – especially the National Park Service and Bureau of Land Management, ecologists and foresters, guides, outdoor education counselors and outfitters are requiring a “wilderness” certification along with the pre-hospital training their employees are required to have.
-In addition to all of the outdoor and recreational positions, the WEMS is trained and qualified as an EMT or in EMS to work in a traditional “urban” setting as well.
+In addition to outdoor and recreational positions, the certified WEMS is trained and qualified as an EMT or in EMS to work in a traditional “urban” setting as well.

-The need for expedition medical support ranging from paramedics to physicians is also on the rise as high-altitude expeditions to places like Everest, Denali and Kilimanjaro have become extremely popular.
+The need for expedition medical support ranging from paramedics to physicians is also on the rise as popular high-altitude expeditions to places like Everest, Denali and Kilimanjaro.
 Expeditions in general are on the rise as more people search for the ultimate “high-risk” adventure.
-As this happens, the demand for individuals with emergency medical certification continues to grow.
-If you’re an EMT or have EMS training, a world of job and career possibilities are open to you.
+If you're an EMT or have EMS training, a world of job and career possibilities are open to you.